FULL-STACK VALIDATED H100 · A100 · B200 · W7900 · MI300X 14 Models · 7 Families Asymmetric K16/V8

 Consistent with KIVI (Liu et al. 2024) which observes channel-wise outlier structure differences between keys and values.
 Our finding extends from distribution asymmetry to minimum viable bit-width asymmetry.
 KIVI: arXiv:2402.02750

-P5 Cross-GPU Validation — Four Matched Lanes
+P5 Cross-GPU Validation — Five Matched Lanes

 GPU Memory Peak BW Tok/s (B=1, T=4096) Tok/s (B=8, T=4096) Batch response Max context (B=1)